markmead/portfolio/src/blogs/how-to-add-conic-gradients-to-tailwind.md

 ---
 title: How to Add Conic Gradients to Tailwind [2021]
-description: Currently, you cannot user conic gradients in Tailwind but that all changes with a few lines of code in the config.
+description: Currently, you cannot use conic gradients in Tailwind but that all changes with a few lines of code in the config.
 path: add-conic-gradients-tailwind